anmavrid/smart-contracts/README.md

 ![Solidity development](./img/S3.png)

 * Templates for writing security properties in natural language when running the VerifyContract plugin.
 If no property is specified the tool still verifies deadlock-freedom.
-We have integrated BIP and NuSMV verification tools.

 ![Safety properties](./img/S4.png)